 - Cover with an upside down, domed lid with the handle centered over the smaller bowl, then place the bag of ice on the lid.

-- Bring the water to a simmer and let the condensation from the steam drip into the heatproof bowl for about 25-30 minutes.
-Replace the ice as it melts to continue the condensation.
+- Bring the water to a simmer and let the condensation from the steam drip into the heatproof bowl, replacing the ice as it melts to continue the condensation for about 25–30 minutes.

 - Use generously and store in the refrigerator.